 Introducing FP's Peace Channel and PeaceGame, in collaboration with the U.S. Institute of Peace.

 - By David RothkopfDavid Rothkopf is CEO and editor of the FP Group.
-His latest book, National Insecurity: American Leadership in an Age of Fear, was released in paperback earlier this year., Kristin LordKristin Lord is president and CEO of IREX, a global education and development nongovernmental organization, and co-chair of the Alliance for International Youth Development.
+His latest book, National Insecurity: American Leadership in an Age of Fear, was released in paperback earlier this year., Kristin LordKristin Lord is president and CEO of IREX, an international education and development nongovernmental organization, and co-chair of the Alliance for International Youth Development.
 The views expressed here are her own.
 Follow her on Twitter at @kristin_lord.

 Peace is back.